How to Create The Perfect Signature Cocktail For Your Wedding

 Use Wedding Words for Clever Names

-Some couples who serve signature cocktails stick to the classic names—gin and tonic, Dark n’ Stormy, Old Fashioned, White Russian, etc. But if you want to make things fun, you can give your cocktail an extra “just-married” touch with a clever name.
+Some couples who serve signature cocktails stick to classic names like Gin and Tonic, Old Fashioned, White Russian, etc. But if you want to make things fun, you can give your cocktail an extra just-married touch with a clever name.
 Already fit for a wedding cocktail, The Blushing Bride is made with champagne, fruit nectar, and grenadine.
 Here are a few other clever ones we’ve heard of:

 - Apple-y Ever After Martini